How Much Muscle Can You Gain in a Year Naturally?

 Most of those studies don’t have the participants intentionally eating in a calorie surplus.
 When they do, we often see much faster rates of muscle growth.
 For example, in a study by Ribeiro and colleagues, the participants bulking aggressively gained over 5 pounds of lean mass in a month (full explanation).
 Rozenek and colleagues found similar results, with the participants gaining 8 pounds of muscle in 2 months (study).

-Still, on average, it’s reasonable to think that the average person could gain about 20 pounds of muscle per year.
+Still, on average, it’s reasonable to think that the average man could gain about 20 pounds of muscle in his first year.

 Graph showing how much muscle the average natural man can expect to gain in his first year of lifting weights.